 LJI is one of the few organizations in the world solely dedicated to research on the immune system.
-As a result, LJI researchers have wide-ranging expertise in the fundamental mechanisms of self-tolerance, as well as many of the autoimmune or inflammatory diseases that result when self-tolerance breaks down or natural mechanisms to limit the immune response do not work effectively.
+As a result, LJI researchers have wide-ranging expertise in the fundamental mechanisms of self-tolerance, as well as many of the autoimmune diseases that result when self-tolerance breaks down.
 LJI scientists recently unveiled a publicly available immune atlas, which provides a map of how individual genetic variations affect gene expression in human immune cells.
 It contains a trove of data that is critical for deciphering how natural genetic variation shapes the immune system’s ability to protect our health.
-This combination of strengths in fundamental immunology, genomics and data analysis, places LJI researchers in a unique position to unravel the complexities or autoimmune and inflammatory disease.
+This combination of strengths in fundamental immunology, genomics and data analysis, places LJI researchers in a unique position to unravel the immunogenomics of autoimmune disease.